bsinghal175/Personal_page/_news/announcement_2.md

 related_posts: false
 ---

-Our recent work on Data-driven control of ensemble systems got accepted for ACC 2024.
+Our recent work on Data-driven control of oscillator populations using aggregated measurements got accepted in Chaos.